tailor-platform/frontend-packages/CONTRIBUTING.md

 ### When a PR is opened

-The labeler will run and add labels depending on the changed file paths ("Package: client", ...) and on the PR title prefix, following the Conventional Commit conventions ("Type: Feature", ...).
+The labeler will run and add labels depending on the changed file paths ("Package: auth", ...) and on the PR title prefix, following the Conventional Commit conventions ("Type: Feature", ...).

 ### When a PR is merged

 1. The release workflows will be kicked off based on changes in the package.json files: the logic is if the package.json of the package(s) has not changed, then no version bump has been performed.

-1. If there's a change in a package.json file, it will extract the version and check whether a tag already exists based on the package name: client -> client/x.x.x, utils -> utils/x.x.x, ...
+1. If there's a change in a package.json file, it will extract the version and check whether a tag already exists based on the package name: auth -> auth/x.x.x, utils -> utils/x.x.x, ...

 1. If no tag for that version exists, it will use GitHub's release notes API to auto-generate the notes for the relevant package.
 Please note that the release notes are filtered to only include entries that pertain to the package being released.